berkeley-ospo/safe-ose-2025/description.md

     2. Describe the national/societal/economic impacts of the OSE.
 -->

-The $\spose$ has far-reaching impacts on scientific research, national security, economic growth and innovation, and education and workforce development.
+The $\spose$ has far-reaching impacts on scientific research, education and workforce development, economic growth and innovation, and national security.

 ## Scientific Research {-}